mehulagg/gitlab/doc/development/dangerbot.md

 to perform a variety of automated checks on the code under test.

 Danger is a gem that runs in the CI environment, like any other analysis tool.
-What sets it apart from, e.g., RuboCop, is that it's designed to allow you to easily write arbitrary code to test properties of your code or changes.
+What sets it apart from (for example, RuboCop) is that it's designed to allow you to easily write arbitrary code to test properties of your code or changes.
 To this end, it provides a set of common helpers and access to information about what has actually changed in your environment, then simply runs your code!